Diversity & Identity Resources

 - NAFSA Rainbow Special Interest Group

-If you have additional questions or concerns, you are also more than welcome to talk with a Study Abroad Advisor in our office, visit the Center for Diversity, Pluralism, and Inclusion or consult SUNY Plattsburgh’s LGBTQ+ Online Resource Center.
+If you have additional questions or concerns, you are also more than welcome to talk with a study abroad advisor in our office, visit the Office of Diversity, Equity, and Inclusion or consult SUNY Plattsburgh’s LGBTQ+ Online Resource Center.

 Students who have physical, mental or learning disabilities may feel unsure about whether the accommodations abroad will meet their needs.
 It is important to notify our office about the country/school you are thinking of attending and any specific accommodations you need so that we can work with the host campus to make sure that your time abroad is successful.
 Keep in mind that some countries may not have the same kind of access that is available to you at Plattsburgh.
 For example, depending on the country, housing and transportation may be vastly different compared to what you are used to.
 It is important for you to research the host country to learn about the country’s laws and see what type of accommodations are generally available.
 It is also important that you understand how the host culture views disability to help better prepare you for your time abroad.
 If you are going to a country where English is not the first language spoken, you should also learn the proper vocabulary for explaining your disability to those in your host country.